goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-21-android-dev-notes-6-navigation-ui.md

 The [top app bar](https://material.io/design/components/app-bars-top.html) provides a consistent place along the top of your app for displaying information and actions from the current screen.

+The key functions of the app bar are as follows:

+1. Dedicated space for giving your app an identity and indicating the user's location in the app.
+2. Predictable access to important actions, such as search.
+3. Support for navigation and view switching, using tabs or menus.

 ![screen displaying a top app bar]({{site.baseurl}}/assets/images/1d87d1bfc61f4c838fce137fa7c641dd.png)

 **Figure 1.** A screen displaying a top app bar.